stephengold/Maud/README.md

 When the mouse cursor is in a scene view, you can use the "A" and "D" keys to rotate the model left and right.
 (This won't alter the model itself, only its orientation in the view.)
+You can also use the "V" key to select the vertex closest to the mouse pointer.

 The Editor Screen can also display "score" views of loaded animations.
 A score view is a schematic, like a musical score, with bones arranged vertically and time (indicated by a gnomon) progressing from left to right.
+When the mouse cursor is in a score view, the following keyboard shortcuts my prove helpful:

+ + "B" to select the bone track closest to the mouse pointer
+ + "G" to grab the gnomon and drag it with the mouse pointer
+ + "K" to select the keyframe closest to the mouse pointer

 While Maud can only edit one model at a time, the Editor Screen can split in half to display 2 different models.